richardh8/thedigiratisagabook/chapters/chapter-1/1-evolving_digital_thinking.md

 >In the movie Contact, Ellie is a radio astronomer who, after years of dedication, deciphers an extraterrestrial signal.
 Her journey forces her to expand beyond her field—mastering complex layers of technology, engineering, systems thinking, and human belief.
 To build the machine that enables interstellar travel, she must synthesize knowledge across disciplines, trust in experimentation, and challenge the boundaries of what science and society believe to be possible.
 Her path mirrors the essence of evolving digital thinking: where breakthroughs are born not from certainty, but from the courage to explore the unknown.

-The journey of digital transformation affects certain values and principles that not every organization has embedded in its DNA and its foundation is in people's mentality and psychology.
-Statistical studies show that the main factor of positive impact on results in organizations is a psychologically safe environment, as it produces teams with high performance and a higher frequency of generating innovations.
-What is essential for any organization to remain competitive and relevant.
-The ability to adapt quickly to new customer expectations and trends in the digital environment are also factors that are constantly experienced.
-Not accepting that the world is increasingly dynamic and causes uncertainty and continue to act in an excessively planned way, with long-term programs and projects, not only result in financial losses, but also in negative impacts on people's morale and engagement.
-This is where the philosophy of experimentation comes in to allow greater understanding and understanding of problems and solutions, and most importantly, rapid learning, before committing to greater investments in the production, development and delivery of new services.
-This practice reflects a kind of laboratory, where formulas can be tested and validated, before seeking production and replication at scale.

-Implementing programs that allow people to have access to the customer and users, to be able to discuss the problem and collaborate in the design of solution proposals is already a big step, and allows research based on data and facts from outside and within the organization.
-Being able to employ proofs of concepts or value, which are centered on needs researched with customers, or originated by strategic actions, which integrate hypotheses based on data and the contribution of teams with ideas, technology, business models and marketing actions, will allow the organization understands in a given context how a possible solution would be.
-And so you can quickly test the quality and experience of this solution with a select group of customers, allowing a certain degree of co-creation.
-These actions reduce risks, allowing you to assess whether or not a particular solution moves forward to define the scope and design of the solution.
-This process must be inserted in a controlled and monitored environment, evaluating the results, allowing changes to be implemented quickly and results observed practically in real time.
+The journey of digital transformation is not purely about tools, frameworks, or platforms—it is deeply rooted in mentality and psychology.
+It demands values and principles that many organizations have not yet embedded in their DNA.

+One of the most significant enablers of innovation is a psychologically safe environment.
+Statistical studies consistently show that when people feel safe to share ideas without fear of ridicule or reprisal, teams reach higher levels of performance and produce innovations more frequently.
+This is not a soft cultural “bonus”—it is a strategic advantage, essential for remaining competitive and relevant in today’s market.

+Equally important is adaptability—the ability to quickly adjust to shifting customer expectations and evolving trends in the digital environment and macro economics.
+Organizations that cling to rigid, long-term planning cycles and overly detailed execution plans, ignoring the accelerating pace of change, often suffer not only financial losses but also a decline in morale and engagement.

+This is where the philosophy of experimentation becomes a cornerstone of digital thinking.
+By running rapid, low-risk experiments, organizations can gain a deeper understanding of problems and test potential solutions before making large-scale investments.
+Think of it as a digital laboratory—a space where ideas are hypothesized, tested, validated, and refined before being committed to full production.

+⸻

+**From Idea to Experiment**

+Implementing programs that grant employees direct access to customers and end users is a powerful catalyst.
+These interactions allow for deeper discussions about real problems and open collaboration in designing solutions.

+From here, teams can develop proofs of concept or proofs of value—initiatives centered on researched customer needs or strategic priorities.
+These projects integrate hypotheses based on actual data, enhanced by the collective creativity of multidisciplinary teams across technology, business, and marketing.

+The advantage of this approach is speed:
+* Testing a solution with a select group of customers enables quick feedback loops and a degree of co-creation.
+* Risk is reduced because only validated ideas move forward into scope definition, full design, and deployment.
+* Controlled environments allow real-time monitoring, rapid adjustments, and early detection of flaws or opportunities.

+⸻

+**Failure as a Strategic Resource**

-It has to be understood that having a psychologically-safe environment, helps to receive the failure of certain attempts, the most significant advances stem from several unsuccessful attempts.
-We must understand failure as part of the organization's learning process, allow the creation of a change of mind within the organization and lead to a culture of support and encouragement where people are more willing and able to share their ideas.
-Armed with data and a willingness to try new ideas, people can collaborate and create new experiences.
+A psychologically safe environment does more than encourage new ideas—it absorbs and repurposes failure.
+The most significant advances often come from repeated unsuccessful attempts.
+Failure must be reframed as part of the organizational learning process, fueling a culture of encouragement where people are motivated to contribute, iterate, and refine.

+When armed with data and a genuine willingness to explore new ideas, people can collaborate to create richer, more valuable customer experiences.

+⸻

+**The Viral Effect of Engagement**

-The more people involved in a company's success, the easier it is to understand its customer base and make informed decisions that generate business value.
-Leaders who encourage each employee to contribute their ideas create a viral effect, resulting in more people engaged in understanding their customers and becoming part of the solution.
-This type of training leads people to be more passionate about what they do, loyal and motivated.
+The more people who are actively involved in shaping the organization’s success, the easier it becomes to understand customers deeply and make informed, high-impact decisions.
+Leaders who invite contribution from every corner of the organization create a viral engagement loop—one where curiosity, insight, and ownership spread naturally.

-Learning through experimentation is to encourage each person to contribute and create a culture that will help the organization obtain valuable information and transform the customer experience.
+This leads to:
+* Employees are more passionate about their work.
+* Higher loyalty and motivation.
+* A stronger customer-centric mindset embedded across the company.

+⸻

+Learning through experimentation is not simply a methodology—it is a cultural engine.
+It creates a workplace where every person can contribute meaningfully, where data fuels decisions, and where curiosity drives transformation.
+In the digital era, this is how organizations generate not just business value, but lasting societal impact.

 [<< previous](0-foundation_as_a_starting_point.md) | [next >>](2-focusing_on_new_experiences.md)